 1. Understand the basic approaches for analyzing and designing data structures.
 2. Introduce dynamic memory allocation and C language concepts required for building data structures.
 3. Develop essential skills to construct data structures to store and retrieve data quickly and efficiently.
 4. Utilize different data structures that support different sets of operations which are suitable for various applications.
-5. Explore & implement how to insert, delete, search, and modify data in any data structure- Stack, Queues, Lists, Trees.
-6. Develop applications using the available data structure as part of the course for mini project.
+5. Explore & implement how to insert, delete, search, and modify data in any data structure- Stack, Queues, Lists, Trees 6.
+Develop applications using the available data structure as part of the course for mini project.

-These are sample new pedagogical methods, where teachers can use to accelerate the attainment of the various course outcomes.

-1. Lecture method means it includes not only traditional lecture methods, but different types of teaching methods may be adopted to develop the course outcomes.
-2. Interactive Teaching: Adopt the Active learning that includes brainstorming, discussing, group work, focused listening, formulating questions, note taking, annotating, and roleplaying.
-3. Show Video/Animation films to explain functioning of various concepts.
-4. Encourage Collaborative (Group Learning) Learning in the class.
-5. To make Critical thinking, ask at least three Higher order Thinking questions in the class.
-6. Adopt Problem Based Learning, which fosters students' Analytical skills, develop thinking skills such as the ability to evaluate, generalize, and analyse information rather than simply recall it.
-7. Show the different ways to solve the same problem and encourage the students to come up with their own creative ways to solve them.
-8. Discuss how every concept can be applied to the real world - and when that's possible, it helps improve the students' understanding.
+1. These are sample new pedagogical methods, where teacher can use to accelerate the attainment of the various course outcomes.
+2. Lecture method means it includes not only traditional lecture method, but different type of teaching methods may be adopted to develop the course outcomes.
+3. Interactive Teaching: Adopt the Active learning that includes brainstorming, discussing, group work, focused listening, formulating questions, notetaking, annotating, and roleplaying.
+4. Show Video/animation films to explain functioning of various concepts.
+5. Encourage Collaborative (Group Learning) Learning in the class.
+6. To make Critical thinking, ask at least three Higher order Thinking questions in the class.
+7. Adopt Problem Based Learning, which fosters students' Analytical skills, develop thinking skills such as the ability to evaluate, generalize, and analyze information rather than simply recall it.